Professional Development

 Jump to workshops:

-For the 2023-2024 school year, our ClimeTime offerings will consist of five in-person workshops offered throughout the year.
-Two workshops will build on our combined reputations for offering programs in schoolyard settings.
-And three will dig deeper into place-based phenomena building on our individual organizations’ strengths: watershed and salmon and the role of circular economies in Whatcom County.
+For the 2024-2025 school year, our ClimeTime offerings will consist of four in-person workshops offered throughout the year.
+Two workshops will build on our combined reputations for offering outdoor education strategies in accessible schoolyard settings.
+And two will dig deeper into place-based phenomena exploring watersheds and salmon in Whatcom County.
+Additionally, this year we will work with local high school students for the first time to create resources by youth for youth that complement the watersheds and salmon trainings and can be used in the classroom.

 Photo from a 2023 ClimeTime workshop on forests and forestry